Skip to main content

 Three years hence,

 Chittorgarh had fallen.
 Yes, the dream was over.
 Kunwar Pratap was devastated; he remembered how much the people of Chittor loved him.
 Yet, when the time came, he was ordered to abandon them.
 They faced a massacre because of Udai Singh's lack of foresight.
 He could never forgive that.
-The more he thought of it, the more his anger grew for the Mughals.
+The more he thought of it, the more his angrier he grew over the Mughals.
 They had killed thirty thousand innocent civilians.
 What had they done?

 Ajabdeh Punwar proved to be worthy of a Maharani.
 She handled her family in the tough times well.
 She hadn't pushed him towards Solankhini, Champa, Jasoda or Phool Bai, but instead reminded him to keep the responsibilities he could.
 Guilt worked wonders.
 But another guilt crept in to take its place.
 The guilt of hurting Ajabdeh time and again.
 He was restless, not at peace with himself, personally and patriotically.
 When the first princess was born to Solankini Bai in the Bhils village, Ajabdeh was happy to have a daughter, while Amar's happiness knew no bounds.
 It would be wrong to say he was not happy.
 Kunwar Pratap loved all his children equally, unlike his own father.
 He had sworn not to be another Udai Singh.
 He was only unhappy that he couldn't give the Princess the royal life.
 They were sacrificing too, unknowingly, for the motherland.
 He had brought his mother out of that hell.
 He was happy to do that at least.
 Ajabdeh was the last word in the house; he respected her decisions, and his wives loved her.
 She was the overprotective elder sister, hiding their mistakes from him.
 His bad moods were best understood and soothed by her.